-Who would have stopped the Axis Powers if the British would not have stood in the gap and brought the blitzkrieg to a halt?
+Who would have stopped the Axis Powers if the British would not stand in the gap and brought the blitzkrieg to a halt?

 Tough times bring character to the surface, good or bad.
-Chamberlain the prior Prime Minister had sought peace with the enemies and thought he achieved it to his and the world’s dismay.
+Chamberlain, the prior Prime Minister, had sought peace with the enemies and thought he had achieved it, to his and the world’s dismay.
 Churchill had opposed Chamberlain’s approach to dealing with Hitler.

 Greatness Forcing History

-Both were willing to stand in the face of unbelievable and historical pressures and force history down one and only one path.
-Both of these great individuals refused to allow anything but the right destiny to take place.
+Both were willing to stand in the face of unbelievable historical pressures and force history down one and only one path.
+Both of these great individuals refused to allow anything but the right destination to take place.

 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live by the light that I have.
 I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.” –Abraham Lincoln

 Courage, it is often said, is not the absence of fear but a willingness to act in spite of fear.

 Greatness, I believe, is the ability to stand for what is right regardless of the level of resistance and then take action in the midst of potentially negative consequences.

 To me, Lincoln’s and Churchill’s greatness stems from their personal refusal to allow evil, as they saw it, to win.

 Their unshaken belief in what they pursued led their nations to shape the future for all mankind.
 No one can question the importance of these two individuals to the world as we know it today.